 Small businesses typically do not have enough financial capital to run their operations effectively.
 To meet internal requirements, most businesses choose to utilize borrowing and capital investment.
 This is called revolving credit.
 The difference between financial capital and revolving credit is that the former is debt whereas the latter is equity.

 All companies are required to maintain a minimum amount of retained basic capital.
 The majority of corporations determine their retained basic equity through audited financial statements.
-When an individual holds capital in the form of short-term loans, he is considered to have retained basic equity.
+When an individual holds capital in the form of short-term loans or fast working capital loans, he is considered to have retained basic equity.
 Long-term investments such as preferred stocks, common stock, preferred debt investments, and other forms of debt financing do not have the same tax ramifications as capital held by individuals.

 There are several differences between business assets held by individuals and corporations.
 One of the most important differences concerns the manner in which the funds are used by the company.
 Businesses that are leveraged are able to increase their profits by using their capital to increase production.
 Businesses that do not utilize their capital assets face similar consequences because their production cannot match that of larger firms that take advantage of greater capital availability.
 Understanding capital structures is extremely important to any individual or small business that wishes to succeed in the current economic environment.